 All business owners should know that a Google My Business listing is free.
-When you hire an SEO company to manage your Google listing, you are buying a service called Local SEO, which is not free.
+If someone "calls you from Google" and says you need to pay for your listing, they're trying to scam you.
+When you hire a digital marketing agency to manage your Google listing, you are buying a service called Local SEO, which is not free.

-No. Your Google listing is not a website; it is a listing on Google that appears when potential customers are searching for your business name or service.
-It is sort of like a hub that allows customers to quickly find all of your contact info in one place.
-And let's face it…the simpler it is for your customers to contact you, the more likely they are to do it.
-Each click that stands between them and your phone number increases the likelihood that they’ll give up.
+No. Your Google listing is not a website; it is a listing on Google that appears when potential customers are searching for your business name or a service you offer.
+It is sort of like a hub that allows customers to quickly find all of your contact info in one place directly on Google's search page.

 Where Does My Google Business Listing Appear?